folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     | VLabel String
 ```

-We can now write the send/receive example as
+We can now write the send/receive example from the introduction as:

 ```haskell
 example =